aliyaghoobian/Image-Classification-as-an-API/docs/PrometheusOpt_Grafana.md

 # Prometheus and Grafana
-In this guide you can install Prometheus operator and Grafana.
+In this guide, you can install Prometheus operator and Grafana.

 + Install Helm
 ```bash